Code-Institute-Submissions/family_organiser/readme/testing.md

 3. Make sure the page dosen't reload.
 4. Reload the page and make sure the like has still been added.

+#### Removing a status

+1. Go to 'Profile'
+2. Press the bin icon next to the status.
+3. Press 'Remove Status'.
+4. Make sure the status is removed.

 ## Messages